DaveBenham/VenomModules/README.md

 The phase of each waveform can be modulated relative to the other waveforms.
 This can have a dramatic impact on any resultant mix.

 Each waveform can also be independently modulated at audio rates to achieve what is commonly mislabeled as linear through 0 frequency modulation.
 The effect is similar to, but definitely not the same as true through 0 frequency modulation.

+When in 0 Hz carrier mode, phase modulation can be used to explore the world of phase distortion synthesis.
+Set the attenuator to 40% so that a 10V phasor delta equates to exactly one waveform cycle.
+Anti-aliasing on either the incoming phasor or the 0 Hz carrier will lead to unwanted distortion at phase discontinuities.
+So to get smooth results, oversampling should be off and DPW disabled when doing phase distortion synthesis.

 #### Global (Mix) Phase Modulation
 The Mix phase modulation is actually a global modulation that is applied to all waveforms prior to mixing.